tarwn/lessthandot-hugo/blogs/content/posts/2016-06-24-asp-net-single-sign-on-against-office365-with-oauth2.md

 </h2>

 <p>
-  I&#8217;m going to focus down on just the barest of examples, a simple controller that sends you to Office 365 for authorization, then uses that returned code to ask for an access token (which will also return back information like the name of the person that has logged in).
+  I'm going to focus down on just the barest of examples, a simple controller that sends you to Office 365 for authorization, then uses that returned code to ask for an access token (which will also return back information like the name of the person that has logged in).
 </p>

 <h3>